ilanarielbaron/NFT-connector/api/README.md

-# Awesome Project Build with TypeORM

-Steps to run this project:

-1. Run `npm i` command
-2. Setup database settings inside `data-source.ts` file
-3. Run `npm start` command
+# API to save the users

+1. yarn
+2. yarn start